-As of December 31, 2022, all executive officers and directors either met the ownership thresholds or were within the 5-year grace period.
+As of December 31, 2023, all executive officers and directors either met the ownership thresholds or were within the 5-year grace period.

-Results of 2021 Say-on-Pay Vote
+Results of 2022 Say-on-Pay Vote

-On May 5, 2022, the Company held its 2022 annual meeting of stockholders, with 90.4% approving (on an advisory, non-binding basis) the compensation of the Company's named executive officers as of December 31, 2021.
-Please see "Stockholder Engagement" above for further detail on our discussions with our stockholders in 2022.
+On May 6, 2023, the Company held its 2023 annual meeting of stockholders, with 95.0% approving (on an advisory, non-binding basis) the compensation of the Company's named executive officers as of December 31, 2022.
+Please see "Stockholder Engagement" above for further detail on our discussions with our stockholders in 2023.

-2022 NAMED EXECUTIVE OFFICER COMPENSATION
+2023 NAMED EXECUTIVE OFFICER COMPENSATION

-The Compensation Committee evaluated 2022 NEO compensation taking into consideration the Company's compensation philosophy, elements of compensation and alignment priorities, peer benchmarking, and company achievements and individual performance for the calendar year ended December 31, 2022.
+The Compensation Committee evaluated 2023 NEO compensation taking into consideration the Company's compensation philosophy, elements of compensation and alignment priorities, peer benchmarking, and company achievements and individual performance for the calendar year ended December 31, 2023.
 The Compensation Committee recognizes the individually unique skill sets and contributions provided by each of our NEOs in regards to team leadership, efficient operations, prudent investment and portfolio management, robust financial reporting systems and controls, and sound legal, compliance, human resource and risk management.
-The Compensation Committee specifically regarded the following 2022 achievements as important (and non-exclusive) contributors to 2022 NEO compensation, addressed in further detail below.
+The Compensation Committee specifically regarded the following 2023 factors as important (and non-exclusive) contributors to 2023 NEO compensation: strong total shareholder return of approximately 35% for calendar year 2023 (exceeding the peer median), general and administrative cash expense maintenance (below peer median), liquidity preservation and low leverage prudence, meaningful dividend coverage levels, and progress on real estate owned and higher risk ranked loan asset management.